emqx/emqx-plugin-sdv/README.md

 ## Data Storage

-The data is stored in two mnesia tables.
+The data is stored in below mnesia tables:

-`sdv_fanout_data`: Key is the `sha1` of the data, value is the timestamp and the binary data itself.
+- `sdv_fanout_data`: Key is the unique ID (SHA1 by SDV platform) of the data, value is the binary blob of the data itself.
+- `sdv_fanout_meta`: Key is the unique ID (SHA1 by SDV platform) of the data, value is the metadata of the data.
-`sdv_fanout_ids`: Key is a composite key of `vin` and `request_id`, value is the timestamp and the `sha1` of the data.
+- `sdv_fanout_ids`: Key is a composite key of `vin`, `timestamp`, and `request_id`, value is the unique ID of the data.

 ### Compaction

+SDV platform may publish the same data multiple times, so we need to deduplicate the data by the ID (but keep updating the timestamp).
-If data has an existing `sha1` checksum in data table, no need to write again.
+If data ID is already in the `sdv_fanout_meta` table, no need to write again.

-The 200 IDs in the original messages might be just a fraction of a larger batch, so the hashing will significantly reduce the amount of data to be written.

-### Garbage collection
+### Garbage Collection

-This plugin runs periodic garbage collection to delete `sdv_fanout_data` record if there is no reference left from `sdv_fanout_ids` table.

-The `sdv_fanout_data` and `sdv_fanout_ids` table will be deleted if the timestamp is older than the configured retention period.
+This plugin runs periodic garbage collection to delete from `sdv_fanout_data` and `sdv_fanout_meta` if the timestamp is older than the configured retention period.

 ## Data Flow